 Economic Espionage Defined

-- A person(s) stole or, without authorization of the owner, obtained, destroyed or conveyed information;
+- A person stole or, without authorization of the trade secret owner, obtained, destroyed, or conveyed confidential information

-- The information was in fact a trade secret; and
+- The information was a trade secret

 Example of Corporate Espionage

 Theft of Trade Secrets